 Which GRE prep course costs more – Manhattan Prep or Magoosh?

-The Manhattan Prep GRE packages are much more expensive than Magoosh’s packages, with their Complete Course costing over 7x as much.
-That said, the quality of Manhattan Prep’s Complete Course is incredible.
+The Manhattan Prep GRE packages are much more expensive than Magoosh’s packages, with their GRE For MBA Course costing over 7x as much.
+That said, the quality of Manhattan Prep’s Course is incredible.

 What’s the main difference between Magoosh and Manhattan Prep GRE prep courses?